 - Swimming 6 lengths between the docks, any front stroke above water, nonstop.
-(1 length is approximately 25 feet.) - Treading water for 60 seconds.
+(1 length is approximately 25 feet.)
+Total is approximately 50 yards. - Treading water for 60 seconds.

-Summer Staff are welcome to swim at the waterfront on their days off, on a break, or during designated Staff swim times.
+Summer Staff are welcome to swim at the waterfront during designated swim times on their days off or on a break.
 All waterfront rules apply, including the use of the Buddy System.
-When swimming on days off or break time, the Staff member must get the approval of the Waterfront Coordinator at the meal preceding the intended swim time (i.e., check at lunch if you want to swim at 3 p.m.).
 No one is allowed in the waterfront without a lifeguard who has been approved to open the waterfront.

-Summer Staff may use Silver Lake boats on their day off or on a break at the discretion of the Waterfront Coordinator.
+Summer Staff may use Silver Lake boats on their day off or on a break at the discretion of the Waterfront Coordinator or a Director.
 Staff who are 18 or older must have shown competency in handling the boat.
 They must notify the Waterfront Coordinator when they leave and when they return.
 The Waterfront Coordinator has the right to deny Staff the use of boats due to scheduling, lack of skill, weather conditions, disrepair, or any other safety concern.
 Staff under 18 may boat during a designated boating time at the discretion of the Waterfront Coordinator.
 All boaters must wear lifejackets at all times.
 Staff are responsible for returning the equipment they use in the same condition they found it.